mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Web Screen Orientation
 """""""""""""""""""""""""

-This preference allows you you select the orientation for the |WV-S|.
+This preference allows you to select the orientation for the |WV-S|.

 Options include: